-electronic voter interface

-Component of an electronic vote-capture device that communicates ballot information to the

-voter and accepts contest selection input from the voter.

 eligible voters

 The universe of all voters who, if they cast a ballot, would have the legal right to have eligible contests on that ballot tabulated.
 This would include those who do not appear in the list of eligible voters because they live in a same-day registration or no registration state and did not or could not register ahead of time.